-Hospitals in almost half the states of the country are, on average, experiencing high stress levels, according to an NBC News analysis of data from the Department of Health and Human Services.
+Hospitals in all but two states are, on average, experiencing high or extreme stress levels, according to an NBC News analysis of data from the Department of Health and Human Services.

 The measurement of hospital stress, on a scale from low to extreme, was introduced by the Institute for Health Metrics and Evaluation at the University of Washington School of Medicine.
 The statistic is based on the share of hospital beds used by Covid patients, which illustrates a hospital’s stress level.

-As of Tuesday Jan.
-18, 19 states and territories were rated as extreme-stress, up from zero states four weeks ago.
-The hospitals with the highest stress include those in Maryland, Ohio and Georgia, while a pocket of moderate stress states is in the intermountain West.
+As of Friday Feb.
+11, one state was rated as extreme-stress, down from 15 states and territories two weeks ago.
+The hospitals with the highest stress include those in Kentucky, North Carolina and West Virginia.
 Low-stress hospitals have fewer than 5 percent of beds dedicated to Covid patients; high stress equals 10 percent to 19 percent.